 Make sure your kitchen counters and cooking utensils are clean, too, especially after they've been in contact with raw meat, eggs, and poultry.
 Avoid eating food that's been left out for a few hours, even if it's been reheated, because toxins can still survive in the food.

 If you're traveling or camping, never drink from streams, springs, or lakes unless local health authorities have certified the water safe for drinking.
 In some developing countries, you may want to stick to bottled water and drinks rather than tap water — and be careful about buying food from street vendors.

-Pets, particularly reptiles, can also spread germs if they aren't kept away from family eating areas.
-Never wash pet cages or bowls in the same sink that your family uses to prepare meals.
+Pets, particularly reptiles, can spread germs if they aren't kept away from family eating areas.
+Avoid washing pet cages or bowls in the same sink that your family uses to prepare meals.
 And always wash your hands after handling your pet!

 Sometimes, despite your best efforts, you can't prevent diarrheal infections.
 Tell an adult if you have diarrhea, fever, vomiting, or severe abdominal pain.
 That person can help you decide whether to call your doctor.

 If you feel listless and your mouth and skin feel dry, or if your bowel movements contain blood or mucus, you should contact or see a doctor right away.
-You should also go to the doctor if you are vomiting so much that you can't keep down fluids or if your symptoms last more than 3 days.
+Also go to the doctor if you are vomiting so much that you can't keep down fluids or if your symptoms last more than 3 days.

 Most infections that cause diarrhea, especially viral infections, will go away without treatment.
 Taking it easy at home and drinking plenty of fluids to avoid dehydration are the best ways to ride out the illness.
 If you do become dehydrated, you might need to go to the hospital for intravenous (IV) fluids to replace those lost to diarrhea, vomiting, and fever.